We

 charges to finish the job, but Kovack

-manages to dodge him and the villain falls
+manages to dodge him in time and the villain falls

 to his doom on the rocks below.